ikluft/LongitudeTZ/README.md

 In places where regional government mandates use of Daylight Saving Time, the only way we'll have the choice to opt-out of DST is if there's an alternative standard allowing us to stay on Standard Time.
 This is intended to make such an alternative.
 The project is to make software libraries to set local solar/natural time zone based on longitude, and time zone files compatible with the *tz database* standard which allow any device or server to use them.
 The *tzfile* data files also allow systems to convert between traditional and longitude-based time zones automatically.

+An example of the tzfile data for the proposed Longitude Time Zones is provided at [docs/longitude-timezones.tzfile](docs/longitude-timezones.tzfile) in this repository.

 I'm running the idea up the flagpole.
 We'll see how many salutes it gets.
 Meanwhile this project is making software in various programming languages toward enabling the possibility.

 National and regional governments continue to cling to daylight saving time partly because almost everyone else has such a standard.
 In this age where our computers and cell phones are integral to scheduling, we really only need a de-facto standard. _It is possible to just stop using DST_, and let our computers convert the times to and from others who continue to use DST.
 Fortunately, there are standards we can build upon.